Kane County Patriots

 JOBS: Since the November 2016 election, the economy

-Current forecast for growth of the economy is 4%.
-Note that, for every 1% added growth, GDP increases $3 Trillion and ten million jobs are added.
+Forecast for growth of the economy for 2018 is 3%+ v 2%- for past decade.
+Note that, for every 1% added growth, (3% v 2^%) GDP increases $3 Trillion and ten million jobs are added.
 Per Gallup survey (May, 2018), two out of three Americans believe now is a good time to find a quality job.

 If large sums of money return to the US, it could add major impetus to the economy and job growth.
 How much impact?
 It’s an Unknown Unknown since no country in history has ever been in such a position.
 Perhaps the closest example of wealth transfer and its positive economic impact would be the shift of wealth from the new world to a half-dozen European countries centuries ago.
 It enriched those countries at the expense of the new world, but nothing like this scale of wealth transfer.
 Unlike the theft of foreign assets, however, this is money owned by US business enterprises, not confiscated funds.